SEA-Eval: A Benchmark for Evaluating Self-Evolving Agents Beyond Episodic Assessment: Abstract

 \section{Abstract}

 Current LLM-based agents demonstrate strong performance in episodic task execution but remain constrained by static toolsets and episodic amnesia, failing to accumulate experience across task boundaries.
-This paper presents the first formal definition of the Self-Evolving Agent (SEA), formalizes the Evolutionary Flywheel as its minimal sufficient architecture, and introduces SEA-Eval---the first benchmark designed specifically for evaluating SEAs.
-Grounded in Flywheel theory, SEA-Eval establishes $SR$ and $T$ as primary metrics and enables through sequential task stream design the independent quantification of evolutionary gain, evolutionary stability, and implicit alignment convergence.
-Empirical evaluation reveals that under identical success rates, token consumption differs by up to 31.2$\times$ across frameworks, with divergent evolutionary trajectories under sequential analysis---demonstrating that success rate alone creates a capability illusion and that the sequential convergence of $T$ is the key criterion for distinguishing genuine evolution from pseudo-evolution.
+This paper formalizes the Self-Evolving Agent (SEA) from the perspective of digital embodiment and continuous cross-task evolution, introduces the Evolutionary Flywheel as its minimal sufficient architecture, and presents SEA-Eval---the first benchmark designed specifically for evaluating SEAs.
+Grounded in Flywheel theory, SEA-Eval establishes $SR$ and $T$ as primary metrics and, through sequential task stream design, is designed to quantify evolutionary gain, evolutionary stability, and implicit alignment convergence.
+Empirical evaluation reveals that, under comparable success rates, token consumption differs by up to 31.2$\times$ between frameworks on individual tasks, with divergent evolutionary trajectories emerging under sequential analysis---demonstrating that success rate alone creates a capability illusion and that the sequential convergence of $T$ is the key criterion for distinguishing genuine evolution from pseudo-evolution.